koitsu/tcecosystem-guide/content/thorchain/savers-memoless-withdrawal.md

 # Savers/Earn memoless withdrawal

-If you have a Savers/Earn position you wish to withdraw and are unable to use a THORChain front-end (e.g. THORSwap), you can try a [memoless withdrawal].
+If you have a Savers/Earn position you wish to withdraw and are unable to use a THORChain front-end, you can try a [memoless withdrawal].

 This little-known feature of THORChain allows you to issue a withdrawal by sending a small (yet very specific) amount to a special THORChain wallet address.
-No need for THORSwap or any other front-end.
+No need for a front-end!

 <div class="warning">
 The below procedure withdraws <strong>100%</strong> of your Savers/Earn